danielgustafsson/mint/README.md

 ## License

-Mint Unit is licensed under the MIT license.
+Mint Unit is licensed under the MIT license, see header in `mintunit.h` for full license text.